ishantheperson/c0check/README.md

 might stick around.
 You would have to delete them manually.

 It seems that CC0 (incorrectly and nondeterministically) fails to compile some tests unexpectedly, when the compiler is run in parallel.
-Could also possibily be a WSL issue.
-It's hard to reproduce and doesn't seem to happen without --release.
+Haven't seen this happen recently so it might be fixed.